DoThNg/Data-Engineering-Projects/2_ELT_Prefect/README.md

 1. Dataset: https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page
 2. Data Dictionary: https://www.nyc.gov/assets/tlc/downloads/pdf/data_dictionary_trip_records_green.pdf

-Note: In this practice, for a quick implementation, dataset consists of data for taxi zone (csv file) and taxi trips (parquet files) only for the first 2 months of 2023:
+Note: In this practice, for a quick implementation, the dataset consists of data for taxi zone (csv file) and taxi trips (parquet files) only for the first 2 months of 2023:
 - taxi_zone_lookup.csv
 - green_tripdata_2023-01.parquet
 - green_tripdata_2023-02.parquet